-- Anova's three K-12 ACE Schools are based on California Department of Education Curriculum Frameworks, with customized educational plans tailored to meet the specific needs of each student.
+- Anova's two K-12 ACE Schools are based on California Department of Education Curriculum Frameworks, with customized educational plans tailored to meet the specific needs of each student.
 This curriculum is implemented by a first-class team of professionals who work in concert to enable each child to realize his or her full potential.

 - We teach strategies for success and have a profound commitment to our work, those we serve, and our community...a commitment that produces measurable results.
 Anova changes lives through dedication, expertise and proven solutions.
 We envision a world of strong communities where every family is supported, and all children achieve their full potential.